 The package contains all the usual things like: remote controller, battery charger, battery, 2 set of propellers, landing skids, screwdriver and user manual but no card reader and memory card as it is mentioned on the seller’s website.
-After a careful look of the camera I found out why, because it doesn’t has any memory card slot :(.
+After a careful look at the camera, I found out why because it doesn’t have any memory card slot :(.

 Syma X8W review – The transmitter

-The X8W’s transmitter is unusually big and it comes with a clip that allows to attach your smartphone on top of it.
+The X8W’s transmitter is unusually big and it comes with a clip that allows attaching your smartphone on top of it.
 The RC’s battery compartment is designed for 6 pcs of AA batteries but for functioning it requires only 4 of them.
 The left top button has dual functionality:

 – press shortly and you switch between beginner and advanced mode;

 – long pressing and you can activate the headless flight mode.